You Must Unlearn What You Have Learned

 When we aren’t sleeping, working or eating (and very often, when we are doing those things!), how many of us lives in homes where the TV is turned on constantly, consuming hours of online videos, or have the radio blasting when we’re in the car?

 The overwhelming majority of us have been fed on a heavy diet tens of thousands of hours of secular entertainment since we’ve been babies.
 The stories, quotes, songs, characters, lyrics, settings, images, and values promoted by all of that have shaped us into who we are today.
-The TV screen, the movie screen, the radio speakers, the headphone/ear bud speakers, and now our computer, tablet and phone screens have influenced and affected us more in our lives than probably any other factor, except for maybe our parents.
+The TV screen, the movie screen, the radio speakers, the headphone/ear bud speakers, and now our computer, tablet and smartphone screens have influenced and affected us more in our lives than probably any other factor, except for maybe our parents.

 As many of us received the gift of salvation through Jesus Christ long after we’ve been deluged by worldly entertainment, we’ve not only in the position where it’s molded our very thought processes, but we’re tempted to stay in the habit of continuously ingesting a heavy flow of non-Christian garbage and having our minds absolutely inundated.
 I would advise each of you to take a step back to see if this is a problem for you.